U.S. Supply Chain and Logistics Industry Continues Slow Rebound Led by Rail and Trucking

 "This report consistently delivers key insights that paint a broad picture of the supply chain industry and the U.S. economy," said Joe Gallick, Senior Vice President - Sales for Penske Logistics.
 "We're pleased to be sponsoring this widely followed report once again."

-The "State of Logistics Report®" is available to CSCMP members free of charge as part of their member benefits at http://cscmp.org/memberonly/state.asp.
+The "State of Logistics Report ®" is available to CSCMP members free of charge as part of their member benefits.
+The price of the report is $395.00 USD.About Penske Logistics

 Founded in 1963, the Council of Supply Chain Management Professionals (CSCMP) is the leading worldwide professional association dedicated to education, research, and the advancement of the supply chain management profession.
 With more than 9,000 members globally, representing business, government, and academia from 63 countries, CSCMP members are the leading practitioners and authorities in the fields of logistics and supply chain management.